braindead-dev/Garry-Tan/README.md

 ### Smart Conversation Intelligence
 - **Confidence-based Response System**: Uses AI to determine when to participate in group conversations
+- **Auto-trigger on Mentions/Replies**: Automatically responds when mentioned or replied to, bypassing confidence check
 - **Context-aware Messaging**: Understands group dynamics and only responds when appropriate
 - **Message History Analysis**: Considers conversation context from the last 10 messages
 - **Personality-driven Responses**: Maintains consistent character as Gary Tan